sauravchaudharysc/React/README.md

 Here , we make the `Clock` component truly reusable and encapsulated.
 It will set up its own timer and update itself every second.

+#### Why State ?

+Consider the ticking clock example from one of the previous sections.
+To update the UI we are calling ReactDOM.render() each second to change the rendered output.

 ![image-20210805175323918](images\image-20210805175323918.png)

 However, it misses a crucial requirement: the fact that the `Clock` sets up a timer and updates the UI every second should be an implementation detail of the `Clock`.